 Zimperium offers financial services firms and their customers the most complete Mobile Threat Detection solution for automatically detecting, reporting and remediating today’s -- and tomorrow’s -- advanced mobile threats.

-Our zIPS™ app provides continuous self-service mobile threat detection and defense for Android, iOS and Windows mobile devices against network-based (or MITM) attacks, rogue application installs and OS vulnerabilities.
+Our zIPS™ app provides continuous self-service mobile threat detection and defense for Android and iOS mobile devices against network-based (or MITM) attacks, rogue application installs and OS vulnerabilities.
 Users are immediately alerted to threats and can resolve them and have forensics sent to the security team.
 Our patented machine-learning detection technology and custom mobile security research guards against new and evolving threats to financial services firms, employees and customers.

 Our z9™ engine automatically detects and remediates issues on-device rather than requiring an Internet connection, admin privileges or tunneling to a cloud service.
 This approach keeps private user account data secure on the device without impacting performance.
 Threats at the device, network, and app level are communicated to your InfoSec team for responsive issue resolution and compliance without compromising privacy regulations.